Here’s why you need to attend TC Sessions: Robotics

 1:55 pm – 2:20 pm

-When Robots Fly with Buddy Michini (Airware), Andreas Raptopoulos (Matternet) and Anil Nanduri (Intel)
+When Robots Fly with Buddy Michini (Airware), Andreas Raptopoulos (Matternet) and Jan Stumpf (Intel)

 2:20 pm – 2:40 pm